ClodaghMurphy/Assignment/README.md

 This gave the correct result but in two lines of output.<br>
 I needed to figure out how to make the code more concise to produce just one line of output.<br>
 I assigned the weekday() value to x in order to make the code more readable.<br>
-On [W3 Schools page](https://www.w3schools.com/python/python_conditions.asp)I found an elegant if else statement with 3 conditions.<br>
+On [W3 Schools page](https://www.w3schools.com/python/python_conditions.asp) I found an elegant if else statement with 3 conditions.<br>
 I modified the statement, ran the program and got the expected answer.<br>

 ## Question 3 Methodology
 _Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12._ <br>
 I used the built-in range() function that generates arithmetic progressions.
-I used an if/and statement for i in the above mentioned<br> range, print all results where i can be divided by 6 with no remainder<br>
-and when being divided by 12 leaves a remainder.<br>
+I used an if/and statement for i in the above mentioned range, print all results where i can be divided by 6 with no remainder and when being divided by 12 leaves a remainder.<br>
 != is a handy standard comparison operator that means not equal to<br>
 f  (i % 6 == 0) and (i % 12 != 0): print (i)<br>
 In order to test my result I started with a range (1000, 1100) and manually checked every output.  <br>